| The Case for a National Individual Investment

 shares to all working-age adults, regardless of work status.
 I believe the

+program would have stronger public support with the work provision however.
 Assuming a distribution of $3,700 in 2012 for a newborn child upon

 receipt of their Social Security number, and a modest average annual rate of